- 24.2MP APS-C CMOS Sensor

 - 100-25,600 ISO range

 The Canon EOS Rebel SL2 was released about two years ago, and when it dropped, it definitely topped many a beginner photographer’s wish list.
+In April 2019, Canon SL3 was launched which is superior in many ways compared to SL2.

 It was compact, it offered many modern conveniences, and it presented an interesting option for beginner photographers.
 The problem was that it was expensive.